Outreach & Education

 Since training at King Alfred’s, Winchester, Peter has taught in a variety of settings in Middle and Primary schools.
 Although the sciences have always been the subjects for him, Peter finds the range of opportunities and the linking of learning that takes place when working with Primary aged children thoroughly enjoyable and fascinating.

 Peter has held a number of posts, including 2 Deputy Headships and 2 Acting Headships, and enjoyed further studies to help in these roles.
 Although committed to school leadership, Science and classroom practice have always remained equally important; he just can’t quite let go of that classroom bit!

 In recent years the potential for further involvement in Science has grown and grown, largely through Peter’s role as a Fellow of the Primary Science Teaching College (PSTT).
 In 2012 he was delighted to receive the National Primary Teaching Award from the IOP.
 His work with the Association for the Study of Primary Education (ASPE) also provides a useful perspective.
 Whilst still contributing to school leadership, his most recent role keeps him rooted in the classroom yet gives him a ‘remit to roam’ for Science and Education.

 Dr Andrew Scott

 University of Leeds

-Andrew is a lecturer in the Institute for Materials Research.
-He has extensive experience of a wide range of experimental (advanced electron microscopy, surface analysis, X-ray diffraction) and theoretical (ab-initio materials modelling, crystallography) techniques, acquired in both academia (Leeds, Newcastle, Brunel) and industry (BP Research).
+Andrew is a senior lecturer in the Institute for Materials Research.
+He has extensive experience of a wide range of experimental (advanced electron microscopy, light microscopy, surface analysis, X-ray diffraction) and theoretical (ab-initio materials modelling, crystallography) techniques, acquired in both academia (Leeds, Newcastle, Brunel) and industry (BP Research).
 He is secretary of the Materials Chemistry Committee of the IOM3.